opencrvs/opencrvs-core/packages/e2e/README.md

 These tests are meant for:
 - Making sure integrations work as intended
 - Verifying an environment works flawlessly, regardless if it's your local one, staging or production environment.
 Most valuable time to run these tests is probably right after deployment.
-A future goal is to run these tests for all pull requests after each push.
+- Ensuring new PRs don't break existing functionality

 These tests are not meant for:
 - Verifying all possible scenario works